Need help? We're here!

 They’re so common we hardly notice them.
 Bar code labels are on everything we buy.
 They facilitate sales at all types of businesses.
 They streamline the handling of vast amounts of information.

-And they can just as easily have the same impact in commercial vehicle service and repair operations for tracking and managing inventory effectively, accurately and efficiently.
-When you track parts with bar codes you can
+And they can just as easily have the same impact in commercial vehicle service and repair operations for tracking inventory effectively and eliminating the signs of poor inventory management.
+When you track parts with bar codes you can:

 Once a repair part inventory item has a bar code label, it can be quickly scanned and easily monitored.
-Pluss Software, a provider of business management software for the medium- and heavy-duty truck and trailer repair industry, explained the benefits in its Helpful Articles series:
+Pluss Software, a provider of business management software for the medium- and heavy-duty truck and trailer repair industry, explained the benefits of effective inventory management practices for controlling administrative costs in its Helpful Articles series:

 “In a parts or repair business, the ability to operate efficiently and quickly can make or break your bottom line.
 It is easy for a parts or repair shop to find itself battling a decreasing profit margin.
 One important tool is bar code technology.
 When implemented properly, it dramatically improves efficiency, and accuracy, boosting your ability to monitor inventory, receive shipments, manage outgoing usage of supplies, and more.”

-Beyond inventory management and control, bar code technology in a repair shop also provides a quick and easy way to add parts to work orders.
+Beyond inventory management and control, bar code technology in a repair shop also provides a quick and easy way to add parts to work orders, often by integrating fleet management and supplier systems.
 That process can be handled by a service writer, parts personnel or a technician.
 In shop bays, technicians with bar code scanners can add items as work is completed.

 For a relatively small investment, your shop operation can be much more efficient